 |End of Life||The date when we will no longer provide technical support on an older version of our software, exactly 6 months after the End of Maintenance date for Home applications and 12 months after End of Maintenance for Business and Technician applications.
 Versions that are past their End of Life date are considered “Legacy.”
 All versions that have not yet reached their End of Life date are considered “Active.”||

-If you are using an older version of our software that is past its End of Life date, technical support will be limited to help with upgrade to the latest version, or migration to a comparable Malwarebytes product, if applicable.
-We will continue to answer common product questions, and any existing self-help resources will still be available.
-You may continue to use the older product version at your own risk, but ongoing protection updates are not guaranteed.
-This is because we are always looking for more efficient and more advanced detection techniques for our protection updates, which may not be compatible with older versions of our software.
-Eventually the older techniques used in older versions of our software may become obsolete as the threat landscape changes.
+If you are using an older version of our software that is past its End of Life date, technical support will be limited to help with answering common product usage questions and any existing self-help resources will still be available.
+You may continue to use the older version at your own risk, but the product will no longer provide ongoing protection updates, maintenance, or patches.

 |Supported OS Change Info||

 Malwarebytes has made a change to support for one or more operating systems listed in this column, concurrent with the GA date of a new version.